National colours of Italy: Savoy blue

 The blue shade of the Savoy blue colour, already in use on military cockades, on the ties of the flags and on the bands of the Savoy officers, still continues to appear as one of Italy's reference and recognition colours, so much so that it has become the shade used on the Italian national sports shirts, on the blue scarf supplied to the officers of the Italian armed forces, on the distinctive band of the presidents of the Italian provinces and on the aircraft used by the Frecce Tricolori, also traditions that have never stopped even on the occasion of the 1946 Italian institutional referendum.

 After having played its first two international matches in white in 1910, the men's football team announced its new uniform on 31 December 1910, an azure shirt with an escutcheon of the Italian colours, and white shorts.
 The blue shirt was first worn on 6 January 1911 in a match against Hungary in Milan.
 Even this case, the blue has been maintained despite the abolition of the Italian monarchy.

 In sport, many men's national teams are known as the azzurri and women's teams as the azzurre (meaning "azure").
 These include the men's basketball, men's football, men's ice hockey, men's rugby league, men's rugby union, and men's volleyball teams, and the women's basketball, women's football, women's ice hockey, and women's volleyball teams.

+Since 2021, the color has been chosen as the livery color of the aircraft of the Italian flag carrier ITA Airways.

 Rosso corsa

 The national auto racing colour of Italy is rosso corsa ("racing red").
 Since the 1920s Italian race cars of Alfa Romeo, Maserati, Lancia, and later Ferrari and Abarth have been painted in rosso corsa ("racing red").
 This was the customary national racing colour of Italy as recommended between the world wars by the organisations that later became the FIA.
 In that scheme of international auto racing colours French cars were blue (Bleu de France), British cars were green (British racing green), etc.

 In Formula One, the colour was not determined by the country the car was made in nor by the nationality of the driver(s) but by the nationality of the team entering the vehicle.- National colours were mostly replaced in Formula One by commercial sponsor liveries in 1968, but unlike most other teams, Ferrari always kept the traditional red but the shade of the colour varies.

 Red cars are also traditional in Alfa Romeo and Ferrari car running in other motorsport championships, such as Supertouring championships in the former and the 24 Hours of Le Mans and 24 Hours of Daytona in the latter.
 In contrast, since the 2000s Maserati has been using white and blue and Abarth has been using white with red flashes.
-Rosso Corsa is also an extremely popular colour choice for Ferrari road cars, nearly 80% of all Ferraris sold are in the colour.
+Rosso Corsa is also an extremely popular colour choice for Ferrari road cars.

 Traditionally, the Italy national bobsleigh team uses bobsleighs with a racing red painted hull.